It’s no secret that search engine optimization (SEO) and link building go hand-in-hand.

 It’s often hard for beginners to understand the difference between referring domains and backlinks, but both are important for SEO.
 And knowing how search engines interpret them can help you increase your rankings, traffic, and conversion rates.

 Let’s dig into the details below!

 Referring Domains vs Backlinks

-Referring domains are where your backlinks are coming from while backlinks are the actual links on websites that are linking back to your web pages.
+The main difference between referring domains and backlinks is that referring domains are the websites your backlinks are coming from while backlinks are the actual links on sites that are linking to your web pages.
 A referring domain can have one or more backlinks to a website.